feltus/Intro2Jupyter/README.md

 ## Step A. Clone the Fortune 500 dataset you will need.

-Create a Jupyter Notebook nod on Palmetto.
+Create a Jupyter Notebook node on Palmetto.

 Open a new terminal.
 Clone the dataset you will need (‘fortune500.csv’) by cloning this repository from github: